neynt/firepit/README.md

 ## Features

-- Keep track of your balances across different accounts
+- Record your balances across different accounts
+- Track changes over time
 - Multiple currency support

-## Goals

-- Keep track of your finances across all sorts of different accounts and currencies
-- Automatically scrape transaction logs and account balances
+- Sleek command-line interface based on `prompt_toolkit`

 ## TOOD

 - Transactions
 - Reconciling transactions
+- Allow user to specify things by name instead of id
 - Auto-scrape currencies
 - Auto-scrape account balances
   - Selenium is bad and insists on copying the profile each time, so maybe make a browser extension
 - Generate some charts
-- Allow user to specify things by name instead of id
-- Selenium-based automatic fetcher

 ## Competitors